oksanabuzh/MultitrBEF_JenaExperiment/Analysis/README.md

 "Fig.5" - code for creating plots for the biodiversity effects on stocks grouped by trophic groups, trophic levels and AG vs BG.

+# NOT USED CODE (to remove)

+"Context_dependency_Fluxes_vs_Stocks" - tests whether the plant diversity effects differ berween dimensions of ecosystem functions: fluxes vs stocks